aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/workbook-vba-project/check-if-digital-signature-of-vba-code-is-valid/_index.md

 {{% /alert %}}

+## Check if VBA project in a Excel Workbook is Signed in C#

 The following code demonstrates the usage of this property using the [sample excel file](5115030.xlsm) which you can download from the provided link.
 The same excel file has a valid signature but when we modify its VBA code and save the workbook and then recheck, we find its signature has become invalid.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingVBAModules-CheckVbaSignatureIsValid-CheckVbaSignatureIsValid.cs" >}}